historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-house-site-plan.PNG"
 %}

-The house is built in 1856 on 300 acre farmstead property on the state line purchased by Majors firm and started construction of the house.
+The house is built in 1856 on 300 acre farmstead property on the state line purchased by Majors firm.
 This property served both as family home and headquarters for Majors freighting company _(WPA Guide, 1998)_.
-Two years later the contract system changed, Majors wife died and he remarried, he decided to move his family to Nebraska city in 1858 to oversee the shipments to Utah and gave away the state line property to his daughter Rebecca (1) _(Morton, 2012)_.
+Two years later the contract system changed, Majors wife died and he remarried, he decided to move his family to Nebraska city in 1858 to oversee the shipments to Utah and gave away the state line property to his daughter(1) Rebecca _(Morton, 2012)_.

 ### Pony Express
 {% include figure.html